mcorah/Proposal-SonyRAP26-Markerless/notes-outline.md

     * Problem description
     * Challenges
     * Impact
-* Gap in SoA and contributions
+* Gap in state-of-art and contribution
     * Limited number of subjects
     * Lack of sensitivity analysis or metric validation
     * Contributions